Thursday, April 2, 2009

 University of Chicago Law School (Dallin H. Oaks Society)

-d an opening social for all of our returning law students as well as first years.
+This quarter we hosted an opening social for all of our returning law students as well as first years.
 It was great to get acquainted with our classmates and their families.
 We have also hosted a literary group (reading about Church history) as well as a lunch for first years on securing a summer internship.
 We are looking forward to next quarter as we host the law school talent show, as well as continue our monthly literary group meetings.

 Submitted by Chris Trendler, President, University of Chicago Law School Student Chapter, Chicago, Illinois